When did right-to-work become law?

 No. Being a member of a union is completely voluntary.
 You cannot legally be fired from your job or be penalized for belonging to a union or refraining from membership.
 This was true before right-to-work was passed.

-But, before right-to-work passed, in order to keep your job, your union could require nonmembers to pay an agency fee, which is often nearly the dues amount.
-Once right-to-work goes into effect, you can no longer be fired if you don’t pay your union.
+Before right-to-work passed, however, in order to keep your job, your union could require nonmembers to pay an agency fee, which is often nearly the dues amount.
+Once right-to-work applies to you, you can no longer be fired if you don’t pay your union.

 Am I required to pay any dues or fees to the union?